 Dame Street, Dublin.

-While you can tour Cork Harbour’s Spike Island during the day, the ‘After Dark’ night tours showcase the former prison’s darkest history.
+While you can tour Cork Harbour’s Spike Island during the day, the ‘After Dark’ Night Tours showcase the former prison’s darkest history.
 Learn about the horror of solitary confinement, the hidden mass graves that litter the island and more gruesome details about what was once the largest prison in the world.

-Best for: Adults.
-Tickets from €29.
+Best for: Over 16s.
+Tickets from €35.

 Spike Island, Cobh Harbour, Co Cork.